-The statement of net position presents information on all of the City's assets and liabilities, with the difference between the two reported as net position.
+The statement of net position presents information on all of the City's assets, deferred outflows of resources, liabilities, and deferred inflows of resources with the difference reported as net position.
 Over time, increases or decreases in net position may serve as a useful indicator of whether the financial position of the City is improving or deteriorating.